eidheim/Simple-Web-Server/README.md

 A very simple, fast, multithreaded, platform independent HTTP and HTTPS server implemented using C++11 and Boost.Asio.
 Created to be an easy way to make REST resources available from C++ applications.

+See also https://github.com/eidheim/Simple-WebSocket-Server for an easy way to make WebSocket/WebSocket Secure endpoints in C++.

 ### Features

 * Thread pool